Cholesterol: famously found in fatty foods

 [image1]

 I certainly discovered something new about cholesterol and healthy eating last week during National Cholesterol Week.
 For example, did you know that cholesterol is needed to manufacture vitamin D and sex hormones?
+LDL Cholesterol also may not be as bad as you thought for older people.
 Too much cholesterol, however, can be very damaging to your health and may result in heart disease, stroke and circulatory disease.

 Heart UK suggest that by taking bite-size steps everyone can reduce their cholesterol without greatly altering their lifestyle.
 I took this to mean more bites of the fruit that has now made a welcome appearance on my desk and less bites of the pastries from the shop downstairs…